noeliacanela229/Opal/README.md

 | `fitScore` | Tier 1 or Tier 2 match for your criteria |
 | `note` | One-sentence fit summary |

-To change the scoring criteria, edit the prompt inside the `Claude Enrichment` node.
+To change what Claude scores for, edit the prompt inside the `Claude Enrichment` node.

 ---